shreyashrc/peakpilot/README.md

 - The RAG layer uses a persistent local ChromaDB (`./chroma_db`) via compose and falls back to an in-process client if unreachable.
 - Source routing:
   - `SOURCE_ORDER` (default: `indiahikes,web`)
-  - Wikipedia/Wikivoyage have been removed from the live pipeline; you can re-enable alternative sources by extending `SOURCE_ORDER` and adding `ENABLE_*` flags.
 - Links: We provide OSM and AllTrails deep-links; users can choose routes and GPX as needed.